On the Wasserstein alignment problem: Wasserstein alignment

 The quadratic cost on Euclidean space and the associated $2$-Wasserstein distance are convenient and natural in many applications of optimal transport.
 In fact, the $2$-Wasserstein alignment between distributions on Euclidean spaces with unequal dimensions is the original motivation for this work.

 In the following we describe precisely what we mean by the Euclidean case.
 Let $\X = \R^n$ and $\Z = \R^d$, where $n \geq d$.
+In this context, we call the source space $\X$ the {\it upward space} and the target space $\Z$ the {\it downward space}.
 We let $0_k$ be the zero vector in $\R^k$ and $I_k$ be the $k \times k$ identity matrix.
 All vectors are considered column vectors.
 By $\Prob_2(\R^n)$ we denote the space of all probability measures on $\R^n$ with finite second moment.

-We now replace the compactness condition in Assumption \ref{asmp:gendual}(i) by the finiteness of the first two moments of $\mu$ and $\nu$.
+We now replace the compactness condition in \cref{asmp:gendual}(i) by the finiteness of the first two moments of $\mu$ and $\nu$.